 Julius Caesar Theme of Manipulation

-In Julius Caesar, manipulation seems like a professional sport.
+In Julius Caesar, manipulation is almost a professional sport.
 Politicians use their rhetorical skills to gain power and to influence large, fickle crowds, and seeming friends lie outright to each other.
+It's not all that different from middle school popularity contests, just in a more, uh, ancient setting.
 Persuasion and suggestion are rhetorical skills that play central roles in Julius Caesar, but they also highlight the willingness of individuals in hard times to hear what they want to hear (remind you at all of our own day and age?).
 It's often unclear whether characters are manipulated by others, or do they simply find in the speech of others an inspiration to do what they might otherwise have been too afraid to do.

 Questions About Manipulation